kaanbahtiyar/kaanbahtiyar.github.io/_projects/chatter-detection.md

 ## Tools & implementation

 We implemented the chatter monitoring algorithms on a **3-axis CNC machine tool** and validated them in milling tests.
-The experiment and real-time monitoring stack includes:
+The experiment and real-time monitoring includes:

 - **Test execution:** Custom **G-code** programs to generate stable and unstable cutting conditions (step changes in cutting parameters for controlled chatter onset).
 - **Sensing (in-process):**